 Western Water’s focus is on preventative maintenance for the sewerage system.
 Nonetheless, unplanned blockages and spills can occur.
 When they do, our service standards aim to minimise impacts to customers and the environment.

 3Sewer incidents were more frequent and took longer to rectify than expected as around half were in areas not yet reviewed through our sewer CCTV inspection program.
-These areas will be included over the next few years.
-In addition, we are increasing our sewer maintenance program in the coming year to bring results back in line with standards.
+These areas will be included in the program over the next few years.
+In addition, we are increasing our sewer maintenance program to bring results back in line with standards.

 While there are many customer service performance targets for Western Water staff, two standards are highlighted in our Customer Charter relating to complaints and how quickly we respond to phone calls.

 *This standard was only acceptable to customers if emergency calls were answered within 30 seconds.